StackVista/stackpack-sap/src/main/stackpack/resources/waitingfordata.md

 ##### 1. HTTP Basic Authentication Mechanism

-This mechanism allow you to connect just using the `username` and `password` inside the `conf.yaml`.
+This mechanism allows you to connect just using the `username` and `password` inside the `conf.yaml`.

 _As an example, see the below config :_